-Meeting Date and Time: The sectional manager will conduct a seeding meeting for each sectional tournament on Wednesday evening, May 17, 2023.
-The sectional manager will contact the schools to confirm the time and location of the seeding meeting.
+Meeting Date and Time: The sectional manager will conduct a seeding meeting for each sectional tournament on Wednesday evening, October 12, 2022.
+The sectional manager will contact the schools assigned to their sectional to confirm the time and location of the seeding meeting.
 At the discretion of the sectional manager, a virtual option may be used to conduct the sectional seed meeting.